 Welcome to Year 3

-Please ensure your child’s PE kit is in a suitable bag and that each item is labelled clearly with their full name and class.
-Please remember that your child will need the new navy Davington P.E kit in order to participate in lessons.
-Plain navy joggers and a school jumper will be allowed for winter.
+Their P.E. kit must be in a suitable, named bag.
+Please make sure that all uniform is clearly labelled with their full name and class.
+Please remember that your child will need the navy Davington P.E kit in order to participate in lessons.
+Plain navy joggers and a school jumper will be needed as the weather gets colder.
 Your child will also need a pair of trainers for outside Games sessions.
-In Year 3 we do not swim in the first term, only in term 6.
-If your child has long hair, please ensure that they have their hair tied back on P.E days and that earrings are removed.
+If your child has long hair, please ensure that they have their hair tied back and that earrings are removed on P.E. days.
+P.E. kits will be sent home each holiday for washing.

 It is important that children drink plenty of water throughout the day.
-In order to do this, children need a named water bottle that they can use during the day.
+As our water fountains are no longer in use, please send in a named water bottle that they can use during the day.
 These can be bought in the school office.
 Please ensure your child brings water not squash.

 Break Time Snacks

 With the current Covid situation, we are unable to provide break time snacks from the Fruit Café.
 The children may bring their own fruit/vegetables which can be kept in their bag until break time.